redweblabs/Slow-Elvis/README.md

 ###Hardware

-For Slow Elvis, we built a track using to arcade buttons, an Arudino Uno, a Nema 14 Stepper motor and the Adafruit Motor Shield V2.
+For Slow Elvis, we built a track using two arcade buttons, an Arudino Uno, a Nema 14 Stepper motor and the Adafruit Motor Shield V2.
 We don't have a circuit diagram at this time (we assembled the circuit over a year ago) but we will do in the future.